-Building Papers have been available for many years and are used in a very wide range of primarily end-user defined applications.
-The term Building Paper means different things to different people, but generally the accepted meaning is with reference to BS 1521 and BS 4016 papers, used primarily within the construction and temporary protection markets.
+Building Papers have been available for many years and are used in a wide range of primarily end-user defined applications.
+The term 'building paper' means different things to different people, but generally the accepted meaning is with reference to BS 1521 and BS 4016 papers, used primarily within the construction and temporary protection markets.

 The BS 1521 grades are normally taken to be A1F, B1F and B2, or variants thereof (see below).

 The BS 4016 grade is just one product, the BS 4016 Type 2 Blue Breather Paper.

 These types of building papers have been available for many years, and are a general or generic range of building membranes.
 Although over the years a number of typical uses for these products have been developed by a wide range of different customers, the BS 1521 specification does not define usage in any way, as it is purely a technical document.
 This situation clearly differs from, for example, roof breather membranes, which have been designed with a particular application in mind.

 Due to the variety of potential uses of this highly adaptable product range, we can often only give general guidance, rather than defined recommendations within specific projects.

 - Cladding underlay in uninsulated buildings, eg shed lining